 19 May: The opening of Singapore Chinese Cultural Centre was officiated by Prime Minister Lee Hsien Loong.

-20 May: The Centre launched Cultural Extravaganza with Voyage, a specially commissioned multimedia musical by Royston Tan.
-As part of the Festival, the Centre also commissioned local filmmakers to produce 667, an omnibus of five dialect short films, with one of the short films, Ke, winning the Best Asian Short at the 13th Sapporo Short Film Festival.
+20 May: The Centre launched the first Cultural Extravaganza with Voyage, a specially commissioned multimedia musical by Royston Tan.
+As part of the Festival, the Centre commissioned Singapore’s first ever dialect film anthology 667, comprising five dialect short films by five young local filmmakers.
+The outstanding film was screened at the Busan International Film Festival in 2017 and Ke which was directed by Jun Chong, won the Best Asian Short at the 13th Sapporo Short Film Festival in 2018.

-The Singapore Chinese Cultural Contribution Award was created to give recognition to individuals and organisations who have made significant contributions to Chinese Singaporean culture.
+The Singapore Chinese Cultural Contribution Award (SCCCA) was created to give recognition to individuals and organisations who have made significant contributions to Chinese Singaporean culture.
+Mr Han Lao Da (Individual category) and Siong Leng Musical Association (Organisation category) were the recipients of the inaugural SCCCA.

-27 May: The inaugural Sing•Lang concert showcased a line-up of Singaporean artistes, including Xinyao icons and future rising stars.
+27 May: Sing•Lang concert was a highlight and grand finale to the Cultural Extravaganza.
+It boasted a line-up of Singaporean artistes, including Xinyao icons and the next generation of rising stars.

 January: TGIF Music Station, a series of music performances featuring Singapore’s favourite performing artistes and rising stars was launched.